FabianUB/municipality-project/README.md

 # Spanish Municipality Local Data Stack

-This project tries to get all the possible data for each Spanish municipality or city from multiple sources of data (multiple ministeries, local entities, agencies...), parse and clean the data to then model it, and display the information on a dashboard.
+This purpose of this project is to get all the possible data for each Spanish municipality or city from multiple sources of data (multiple ministeries, local entities, agencies...), parse and clean the data to then model it, and display the information on a dashboard.

 ## 🏗️ Architecture